The neutron-capture and alpha-elements abundance ratios scatter in old stellar populations. Cosmological simulations of the stellar halo: Introduction

-The use of n-capture elements brings at least two important difficulties that have to be addressed before model predictions including these elements can become useful.
-The first is the uncertainties in the nucleosynthetic sites of production (in particular in the case of r-process elements, but also related to the early contribution of massive stars for the s-process - e.g. \citealt{Choplin18} and references therein).
-The second difficulty is related to the implementation of the evolution of these elements in cosmological simulations, and possible resolution/mixing effects that can affect their predictions (e.g. \citealt{Shen15,VandeVoort15,Naiman18,Haynes19,VandeVoort20}).
-Most of these previous work consider only the production of elements by r-process events, either on-the-fly or in post-processing, or analyse the evolution of Eu only.
 In this work, we implement a detailed chemical enrichment model which includes the production and distribution of Sr, Ba and Eu in a cosmological simulation.
 In particular, we explore the dispersion in light to heavy neutron-capture elements considering both r-process events and the contribution of massive stars with an s-process production \citep{Frischknecht16,Limongi18,Choplin18}.
 As summarized in \cite{Chiappini13}, the impact of spinstars in the chemical enrichment of the earliest phases of our Galaxy is not confined to carbon and nitrogen \citep{Chiappini06,Chiappini08,Prantzos18}, but extends to s-process elements as well \citep{Pignatari08,Chiappini11}.
 As a first step, in previous works we studied the scatter in n-capture abundance ratios using stochastic inhomogeneous chemical evolution models \citep{Cescutti13,Cescutti14,Cescutti15}.
 Such models, by construction, do not include accretion of stars formed in smaller galaxies as we know to be the case in the Milky Way.
-Here we will investigate the impact of accretion events and the cosmological growth of halos on these previous results, in a the context of the $\Lambda$-Cold Dark Matter model.
+In this work we investigate the impact of accretion events and the cosmological growth of halos on these previous results, in the context of the $\Lambda$-Cold Dark Matter model.

 This paper is organized as follows.
-In Section~\ref{sec:simulations} we describe our new model for chemical enrichment and present various numerical tests to our implementation, including simulations using idealized and cosmological initial conditions for galaxy formation.
-Section~\ref{sec:halo} discusses the abundances and scatter of neutron-capture and $\alpha-$elements for the stellar halo obtained in our cosmological simulations, and in Section~\ref{conclu} we present our conclusions.
+Sections~\ref{sec:simulations} and \ref{sec:isolated} describe our new model for chemical enrichment and discuss the effects of differential enrichment on the predictions for the abundance ratios.
+Section~\ref{sec:halo} analyses the stellar halo formed in a cosmological simulation of a Milky Way-mass galaxy, focusing on the abundances and scatter of neutron-capture and $\alpha-$elements, and in Section~\ref{conclu} we present our conclusions.